6 Ways to Tell If Someone Is a True Prophet

 1. Do their words line up with the Bible?
 (1 John 4:1-3)

-2. Do their proclamations about the future come true?
-(Deuteronomy 18:20–21)
+2. Do any proclamations about the future come true?
+(Deuteronomy 18:20-21)

-3. Do their lives show the fruits of godly character?
-(Matthew 7:16–20)
+3. Do their lives show the fruit of godly character?
+(Matthew 7:16-20)

 4. Has God revealed Himself to them?
 (2 Peter 1:20-21)

-5. Does the message inspire godly change?
+5. Does the message glorify God and inspire the pursuit of His principles?
 (Ezekiel 13:10)

 6. Does the message mix truth with lies?
 (2 Peter 2:1-3)